Hachinohe: History

 Per the Meiji period establishment of the modern municipalities system on April 1, 1889, the town of Hachinohe was created within Sannohe District.
 In 1901, it merged with neighboring Chōja, and on May 1, 1929, with neighboring Konakano, Minato and Same villages to form the city of Hachinohe.
 The city further expanded by annexing the village of Shimonaganawashiro in 1942, Korekawa in 1954, Ichikawa, Kaminaganawashiro, Tachi and Toyosaki in 1955 and Odate in 1958.

 On March 31, 2005, the village of Nangō (from Sannohe District) was also merged into Hachinohe.

 During the American occupation of Japan following World War II, a United States Army base, Camp Haugen, was located in Hachinohe, and was the home of the Seventh Division.
 An Armed Forces Radio Service radio station was located on the base; it was known as AFRS Hachinohe.
 In 1950, after the North Korean invasion of South Korea, troops from Camp Haugen left for Korea.
 AFRS Hachinohe altered its broadcasts to include coverage of South Korea so Americans could benefit from its news and entertainment programs.
 With the final withdrawal of American forces from Hachinohe in 1956, the base was turned over to the Japan Ground Self-Defense Force and was officially re-designated JGSDF Camp Hachinohe.

 In March 2011, the city was one of those hit by the 2011 Japanese tsunami.
 The tsunami tossed many huge fishing boats ashore and heavily damaged the port area.
 About 100 homes were destroyed.
 Divers from the United States Navy ship Safeguard joined with Japanese workers to help clear the port to facilitate the delivery of relief supplies via the city.

 On January 1, 2017, Hachinohe was given core city status, with increased local autonomy.

+On December 8, 2025, Hachinohe was struck by the 7.6 2025 Sanriku earthquake and experienced a maximum intensity of upper 6 on the Shindo scale.